MegaPandaVIP/NeuroPPS/README.md

 # NeuroPPS

-A fully offline, open-source self-assessment tool that screens for ADHD, Autism, OCD, Depression, Dyslexia, Executive Dysfunction, and Sensory Proccecing Disorder — with real-time scoring, PDF export, and full privacy.
+A fully private, open-source self-assessment tool that screens for ADHD, Autism, OCD, Depression, Dyslexia, Executive Dysfunction, and Sensory Proccecing Disorder — with real-time scoring, PDF export, and full privacy.

 ---